-As at June 30, 2016 As at June 30, 2016
+As at J As at June 30, 2016

-(in CHF '000) Actual As Adjusted (1)(2
+(:- CHE (000) Actual As Adjusted(1)(2)

-Cash and cash equivalents 82,377
+(in CHF '000)

-Total assets 103,282
+Cash and cash equivalents 82,377 145,017

-Accumulated deficit (33,825)
+Total assets 103,282 149,360

-Total equity 90,542
+Accumulated deficit (33,825) (33,825)

-Total equity and liabilities 103,282
+Total equity 90,542 136,620

-Total equity and hadmited 100,101
+Total equity and liabilities 103,282 149,360

-- (1) As adjusted balance sheet data gives effect to our issuance and sale of offering price of \$ per common share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us. - (2) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$ (CHF) million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- (1) As adjusted balance sheet data gives effect to (i) our issuance and sale of 4,545,456 common shares in this offering, assuming an initial public offering price of \$12.00 per common share, which is the midpoint of the range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and (ii) our receipt in July 2016 of the Anti-Tau Antibody Phase 1 Milestone Payment described under "Prospectus Summary-Anti-Tau Antibody Phase 1 Milestone Payment." - (2) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) our as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$4.2 (CHF 4.1) million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$ (CHF) million, assuming that the assumed initial public offering price remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) as adjusted cash and cash equivalents and as adjusted total shareholders' equity by \$11.2 (CHF 10.9) million, assuming that the assumed initial public offering price remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.